 Panel turned more serious when talking about the decrease in foreign presales.

-’s Eric Briggs and Patrick Russo shared statistics showing that foreign money used to make up more than 70% of a film’s budget; now that figure has dropped to 62%, on average.
+The Salter Group’s Eric Briggs and Patrick Russo shared statistics showing that foreign money used to make up more than 70% of a film’s budget; now that figure has dropped to 62%, on average.

 Veteran investment banker Joseph Cohen, who has advised a wide array of film companies, including with the recent debt restructuring of the Weinstein Co., said this means producers have to raise far more equity.
 Cohen is a principal with the American Entertainment Investors.